What is a superannuation minor’s trust?

-Superannuation Minor’s Trusts are established after you die to hold a share of your superannuation to a child until they reach a specified age, as outlined in the trust deed.
+Superannuation minor’s trusts are set up after you die to hold a share of your superannuation for a child until they reach a particular age.

-Generally any child of the deceased superannuation fund member who is under the age of 18 years can be the beneficiary of a Superannuation Minor’s Trust.
+Any child (under 18 years) of the super fund member who has died can be the beneficiary of a superannuation minor’s trust.

 Who can be a trustee?

-Parents, siblings or friends of the beneficiary, who are over 18 years of age and Australian residents, can be trustee.
-A professional Trustee Company such as State Trustees, or a corporation that specialises in legal, accounting or financial planning may also be appointed.
+Parents, siblings or friends of the beneficiary who are over 18 years of age and Australian residents can be a trustee.
+They can also choose a trustee company, such as State Trustees, or a legal, accounting or financial planning organisation.

-Often trustees interact with the beneficiary’s parent or guardian in matters relating to the trust, until the beneficiary turns 18 years of age.
+Often, trustees work with the beneficiary’s parent or guardian on matters that relate to the trust until the beneficiary is 18 years of age.

-The term of the trust will depend on the individual trust deed governing the trust, however a Superannuation Minor’s Trust ends when the beneficiary turns 18 or 21 years of age.
+The length of the trust depends on the instructions in the trust deed.
+However, a superannuation minor’s trust usually ends when the beneficiary turns 18 or 21 years of age.

 What can the trust funds be used for?

-All expenditure from the trust must benefit the minor.
-When a request for funds is made, the trustee should consider:
+All spending from the trust must benefit the child.
+When funds are requested, the trustee should think about:

-- The amount of funds in the trust and how long the trust monies need to last
+- how much is in the trust and how long the funds need to last

 We're here to help you every step of the way